NVIDIA/ais-k8s/operator/README.md

 See the linked [certificates diagram](../docs/diagrams/certificates.jpg) for a visualization of the TLS options.

+#### Webhook and Metrics TLS (Internal)

+The operator's admission webhook and metrics endpoints are served over TLS using certificates that the install provisions on its own.
+This is internal to the operator and needs no configuration.

+A self-signed `Issuer` (`selfsigned-issuer`) issues a `serving-cert` Certificate (secret `webhook-server-cert`) for the webhook service, along with a separate certificate for the metrics endpoint.
+The `ValidatingWebhookConfiguration` is annotated with `cert-manager.io/inject-ca-from`, so cert-manager's CA injector populates its `caBundle`.
+Both the Helm chart and the kustomize overlays create these resources, which is why `cert-manager` is a prerequisite for installing the operator.

 ### Deploy AIS Operator

 First, install the AIS CRD: